-The Physics Department is currently comprised of five members of teaching staff, one of whom is part-time, and a technician.
+The Chemistry Department is currently comprised of six members of teaching staff, two of whom are part-time, and a technician.
 We aim to foster a life-long interest in, and understanding of, Science and its central role in our daily lives, scientific research, industry and the environment.
-The successful candidate should teach Physics safely, with enthusiasm and full academic rigour, so as to stretch intellectually and interest all ability ranges of our pupils.
+The successful candidate should teach Chemistry safely, with enthusiasm and full academic rigour, so as to stretch intellectually and interest all ability ranges of our pupils.